marco-tharwat/marco-tharwat/README.md

 ---

 ## 🚀 About Me
-- 🌱 Currently learning and building projects with **ASP.NET Core MVC**
 - 🗄️ Strong foundation in **OOP, SOLID principles, and database design**
 - 🤝 Active problem solver on **Hacker Rank**, **Leet Code** and **Code Forces** — sharpening my problem-solving skills
 - 💡 Interested in **backend development, databases, and enterprise systems**